pranjalv123/SVDquest/README.md

 Alternatively, you can use the Linux version of PAUP*.
 In this case you should run SVDquest with the `--nowine` option.

 You also need ASTRAL in the same folder as SVDquest.
-So if you are in the folder with the SVDquest executable, Astral/astral.4.7.8.jar should exist.
-If you have a different version of ASTRAL, you can change the version in the SVDquest.cpp file and recompile SVDquest.
+So if you are in the folder with the SVDquest executable, Astral/astral.4.7.8.jar (or any other version of ASTRAL) should exist.

 To run SVDquest*, run